Dhineshkumar-17071999/Students_Performance_Prediction_AWS_Deployment/README.md

-# Students Performance Prediction Project
+# Students Performance Prediction Project With AWS Deployment Using CICD Pipeline

 ### Introduction About The Data :